cmajor-lang/cmajor/docs/Cmaj Language Guide.md

-    output event MyStruct out2;      // an output of more complex object events output event (string, int) out3; // an output event stream which can accept either strings or ints output stream float<2> out4[4];  // an array of 4 output streams which each hold float<2> vectors
+    output event MyStruct out2;      // an output of more complex object events output event (string, int) out3; // an output event stream which can accept either strings or ints output stream float<2> out4[4];  // an array of 4 output streams which each hold float<2> vectors input event void in;             // An input event with no value

     // If you have a lot of endpoints, you can also use braces to group together definitions: output